ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 MAT C = TRN(A) Transpose.
 MAT C = INV(A) Inverse.

-MAT C = (k)*A    Constant multiple, note parentheaese.
+MAT C = (k)*A    Constant multiple, note parentheses.

 In appropriate places, vectors may be substituted for matrices.
-E. g. , MAT READ A(7) will read a 7-component column vector, MAT PRINT prints all vectors as row-vectors, for convenience, M and N mny be formulas.
+E. g. , MAT READ A(7) will read a 7-component column vector, MAT PRINT prints all vectors as row-vectors, for convenience, M and N may be formulas.
 Thus one has the possibility of writing

 DIM    A(20,20)
 READ M